remluben/vagrant-files/README.md

 4. Let vagrant do all the work
 5. Start programming or login to the brand new VM using `vagrant ssh`
 6. Access the webserver root directory using [http://localhost:8080](http://localhost:8080)
-7. Access the phpmyadmin database administration tool using [http://localhost:8081](http://localhost:8081)
+7. Access the MYQL adminer database administration tool using [http://localhost:8181](http://localhost:8181) using user *root* and no password

 ### Default database credentials

 User:     root

-Password: root
+Password:

 Database: development

-You can easily change the database *root* user password and database name by editing *install.sh*.

 ## Thanks to